-The Spare Room Project aims to help, by matching interns from outside London with publishers who can offer them a spare room.
+The Spare Room Project aims to help, by matching interns from outside London with people in the book industry who live in the capital and who can offer them a place to stay.
 By easing accommodation costs, this enables people to take up internships that would otherwise have been financially difficult.

 Many participants have also enjoyed the opportunity for informal mentoring that the scheme creates.

 The Spare Room Project was set up in 2016 by James Spackman, publisher and consultant, with the support of the Publishers Association.
 Since November 2018 the project has been generously supported by Penguin Random House

 “The Spare Room Project is a simple, community-based idea to help with’ diversity – and also a way for people further on in their career to give something back.
 So: everyone wins!